2 Dead, 12 Injured After Mass Shooting At House Party Near Bridgeton, New Jersey

 — Beccah Hendrickson (@Beccah6abc) May 23, 2021

-Police say some of the wounded victims were taken to the hospital by medics, while others drove themselves.
+Police said some of the wounded victims were taken to the hospital by medics, while others drove themselves.

-Multiple police agencies are now on the scene as the investigation continues.

 John Fuqua, of the Life Worth Living organization, said his nephew’s friend was among those who were shot.